OlympusDAO-Education/Documentation/faqs/basics.md

 ### What is the point of buying it now when OHM trades at a very high premium?

 When you buy and stake OHM, you capture a percentage of the supply (market cap) which will remain close to a constant.
 This is because your staked OHM balance also increases along with the circulating supply.
 The implication is that if you buy OHM when the market cap is low, you would be capturing a larger percentage of the market cap.

+### What is a rebase?

+Rebase is a mechanism by which your staked OHM balance increases automatically.
+When new OHM are minted by the protocol, a large portion of it goes to the stakers.
+Because stakers only see staked OHM balance instead of OHM, the protocol utilizes the rebase mechanism to increase the staked OHM balance so that 1 staked OHM is always redeemable for 1 OHM.